manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- example single -->
 ##### Just tell me what PQ rules match my single document

 The first document doesn't match any rules.
-It could match the first 2, but they require additional filters.
+It could match the first two, but they require additional filters.

 The second document matches one rule.
-Note that CALL PQ by default expects a document to be a JSON, but if you do `0 as docs_json` you can pass a plain string instead.
+Note that CALL PQ by default expects a document to be a JSON, but if you use `0 as docs_json`, you can pass a plain string instead.

 <!-- intro -->
 SQL: